 Homeopathy for Children with Special Needs – Background to the Study

 Early in 2018, I set up a small study into homeopathy for children with special needs.
 I offered 3 consultations over a period of 3 months or so.
-Some parents opted for consultations by Skype while others came for clinic appointments.
+Some parents opted for consultations by video call while others came for clinic appointments.
 Following the consultations, I prescribed individualised homeopathic remedies for each child.

 The children had a range of diagnoses.
 Some had physical disabilities, some developmental issues, some behavioural problems and some a genetic condition.
 In fact, most of the children had a combination of these.
 Their ages ranged from 2 to 11.